Tag Archives: Michael Sheen

 Norman (2016), Richard Gere

 In my clearly desperate quest to be there when Norman finally got his comeuppance, I encountered a scene I liked a lot.
-Namely the wonderfully satisfying moment when Norman gets caught out in one of his many, many lies and he’s outsmarted by a target.
+Namely, the wonderfully satisfying moment when Norman gets caught out in one of his many, many lies, and he’s outsmarted by a target.
 That beautifully acted moment at the ‘private dinner’ really helped me come to terms with my decision to continue watching this movie.

-As is the case in House of Cards, a political drama where those who are constant nuisances to very powerful people tend to ‘expire’ quite quickly, I imagined that at some point Norman might suffer the same fate.
+As is the case in House of Cards, a political drama where those who are constant nuisances to very powerful people tend to ‘expire’ quite quickly, I imagined that at some point, Norman might suffer the same fate.
 In Cedar’s story, Norman doesn’t quite end up ceasing to exist, but as the synopsis promises, his life does become both better and worse.

-A great cast that includes Richard Gere, Lior Ashkenazi, Michael Sheen, Steve Buscemi, Charlotte Gainsbourg and Josh Charles didn’t do badly in their roles.
+A great cast that includes Gere, Lior Ashkenazi, Michael Sheen, Steve Buscemi, Charlotte Gainsbourg and Josh Charles didn’t do badly in their roles.
 I guess I just generally have little patience for Norman-like nuisances and this movie is all about a massive nuisance called Norman.

 Watch it if you like or are curious about small time operators, New York fixer types, total ‘bull**** artists’ and that sort of thing.

-Happy Film Loving
+Happy Film Loving,

 G